Oh No, Ross and Carrie!: Format

-Most episodes feature Blocher and Poppy talking about their experiences during a recent investigation they performed, while some episodes are based on interviews with guests who have some relation to a recent investigation.
-The investigations usually take place in the Los Angeles area, although some have occurred in other areas of California and Arizona, or even internationally.
-When investigating a claim, the hosts generally attend meetings or sessions having conducted little background research in order to get a feel for what the average person would experience.
-They perform the investigations undercover and only reveal that they are journalists if asked.
-On one occasion, when investigating the Ordo Templi Orientis, they used assumed names to protect their identities.
+Most episodes featured Blocher and Poppy talking about their experiences during a recent investigation they performed, while some episodes are based on interviews with guests who have some relation to a recent investigation.
+The investigations usually took place in the Los Angeles area, although some occurred in other areas of California and Arizona, or even internationally.
+When investigating a claim, the hosts generally attended meetings or sessions having conducted little background research in order to get a feel for what the average person would experience.
+They performed the investigations undercover and only reveal that they were journalists if asked.
+On one occasion, when investigating Ordo Templi Orientis, they used assumed names to protect their identities.
 Some investigations are continued over the span of more than one episode.

 The hosts have even gone so far as to be baptized into the Church of Jesus Christ of Latter-day Saints and the Raëlian UFO religion to more fully explore the teachings of these religions.
 Poppy was also certified as a Reiki healer in the course of an investigation.

-At the end of each investigation, the hosts subjectively rate the level of pseudoscience, creepiness, danger, and cost (or "pocket drainer" value) of the claim or group they studied using ten-point scales.
+At the end of each investigation, the hosts subjectively rated the level of pseudoscience, creepiness, danger, and cost (or "pocket drainer" value) of the claim or group they studied using ten-point scales.
 The pseudoscience rating is based on a scale in which the theory of evolution has a score of 1 (completely scientific) and the idea that humans are made completely of goat sperm has a score of 10 (completely pseudoscientific).
 Poppy also frequently gives a "hot drink" rating, at the end of the investigation.

-The show is produced by Ian Kremer, and the theme music was created by Brian Keith Dalton, producer of the Mr. Deity video series.
+The show was produced by Ian Kremer, and the theme music was created by Brian Keith Dalton, producer of the Mr. Deity video series.